Numbers at work in economy hit record of 2.27m

 Total employment is now 46,000 higher than at the height of the boom in 2007, which means that statistically all the jobs lost during the downturn have now been recovered.

-The CSO was also forced to revise the State’s headline rate of unemployment up to 5.5 per cent for October from a previous estimate of 5.3 per cent on the back of demographic changes.
+The CSO was also forced to revise the State’s headline rate of unemployment up to 5.5 per cent for October from a previous estimate of 5.3 per cent on foot

 This means there were 143,800 people classified as unemployed in the third quarter.